-Impact UTL-3: The project would not result in a determination by the wastewater treatment provider which serves or may serve the project that it does not have adequate capacity to serve the project's projected demand in addition to the provider's existing commitments.
+Sanitary sewer services would be provided for the project by connecting new sanitary sewer laterals to the existing eight-inch public sanitary sewer main located in Fayette Drive.
+The project would generate approximately 3,960 gpd of wastewater (or 0.00330 mgd).
+Given the overall capacity at

+60 City of Mountain View 2015 Urban Water Management Plan.
+June 24, 2016.

+PARWQCP (40 mgd), the City's treatment allocation at PARWQCP (15.1 mgd), and the existing wastewater collected from the City (nine mgd), there is sufficient capacity at the PARWQCP and within the City's existing treatment allocation to serve the project.
 (Less than Significant Impact)

-Sanitary sewer services would be provided for the project by connecting new sanitary sewer laterals to the existing eight-inch public sanitary sewer main located in Colony Street.
-Flows from the project site would flow north from this line towards the PARWQCP.
-The project would generate approximately 1,350 gpd of wastewater (or 0.00135 mgd),74 which is a net increase of approximately 630 gpd (or 0.00063 mgd).
-While a slightly greater quantity of wastewater would be generated at the site under existing conditions, given the overall capacity at PARWQCP (40 mgd), the City's treatment allocation at PARWQCP (15.1 mgd), and the existing wastewater collected from the City (9 mgd), there is sufficient capacity at the PARWQCP and within the City's existing treatment allocation to serve the project.
-In addition, the City has determined that the downstream sewer lines have sufficient capacity to convey the additional discharge from the proposed project.75 (Less than Significant Impact)